Ancient Greek Architecture: The Origin and Evolution

 The Ancient Greek architecture, as we know it, by the Greek-speaking people whose culture flourished on the Greek mainland, has been studied for ages now as a preliminary part of architectural history.
-The greek architecture ancient history has known to start from around 600BC.
+Ancient Greek Architecture is one of the very first architectural styles that still dominates around the world.
+600BC marks the start of the Ancient Greek Architecture.

 Geography and Materials:

-The geography of Greece has been affecting greek architecture & art since ancient times.
-The nature of the mainland and islands is very rocky, with deeply indented coastline, and rugged mountain ranges, with few substantial forests.
+The geography of Greece has highly affected the Ancient Greek Architecture & Art.
+The nature of the Greek mainland and islands is very rocky, with deeply indented coastline, and rugged mountain ranges, with few substantial forests.

-- The most abundantly available building material has been stone.
-Moreover, limestone was readily available and easily workable and has been used in majority of ancient Greek buildings.
+- The most abundantly available building material in Greece has been stone.
+Moreover, limestone was readily available and easily workable.
+Therefore, it is abundantly used in majority of Ancient Greek Architecture Buildings.

 - There has also been an abundance of high-quality white marble, both on the mainland and islands, especially Paros and Naxos.
-Therefore, both architectural and sculptural details were easily in marble, making it an integral part of ancient Greek architecture.
+Therefore, both architectural and sculptural details can be evidently seen in marble, making it an integral part of Ancient Greek Architecture.

-- Deposits of high-quality potter’s clay were found throughout Greece and its Islands, with a majority near Athens.
+- Deposits of high-quality potter’s clay can also be found throughout Greece, with an abundance near Athens.
 Therefore, it was used not only for pottery vessels but also for roof tiles (Terracotta) and architectural decoration.

-Greek civilization was divided by the historians into two eras, the Hellenic period and the Hellenistic period.
+Greek civilization was divided by the historians into two eras.

 - The Hellenic period started from around 900 BC and lasted until the death of Alexander the Great in 323 BC.
 During this period, substantial works of architecture began to appear around 600 BC.

 - The Hellenistic period started from 323 BC and lasted till 30 AD.
-During this period, the Greek culture spread to other lands as a result of Alexander’s conquests.
+During this period, the Ancient Greek Architecture and Art spread to other lands as a result of Alexander’s conquests.

-The greek architecture characteristics spread furthermore with the rise of the Roman Empire, which adopted much of the Greek culture.
+The Ancient Greek Architecture characteristics spread furthermore with the rise of the Roman Empire, which adopted much of the Greek culture.

 Before the Hellenic era, there were two major cultures that dominated the region: